How equitable are your favorite labels? Black in Fashion Council calls for radical transparency

-Over the last few weeks, fashion companies have been called out for creating a culture that marginalizes Black employees.
+Over the past few weeks, fashion companies have been called out for creating a culture that marginalizes Black employees.
 But the problem goes much deeper, and up until now, these brands have had little accountability.

 The Black in Fashion Council, founded by prominent Black fashion leaders, wants to change that by harnessing this moment and creating long-term change.
 The Council will serve as a kind of industry watchdog that keeps brands accountable for their behavior and gives them tools to create more inclusive workplaces.